 - In November 1855 the waterfall was made known to the outside world by David Livingstone with a town in Zambia eventually named after him.

 - The local Tonga name for Victoria Falls is Mosi-oa-Tunya – The Smoke that Thunders.

-- The Victoria Falls Bridge crosses the Zambezi River just below the waterfall.
+- The bridge at Victoria Falls crosses the Zambezi River just below the waterfall.

-- Victoria Falls adrenaline sports include bungee jumps, white-water rafting, and gorge swings.
+- Adrenaline sports include bungee jumps, white-water rafting, and gorge swings.

-- The falls also attracts extreme sports enthusiasts such as bungee jumpers, white-water rafters, and gorge-swingers looking for a free-fall adrenaline rush.
+- The falls also attract extreme sports enthusiasts such as bungee jumpers, white-water rafters, and gorge-swingers looking for a free-fall adrenaline rush.

-- Elephants visit the area to feed on grasses and fruits growing along the banks of the river and on islands in the middle of the river above the falls.
+- Elephants visit the area to feed on grass and fruits growing along the banks of the river and on islands in the middle of the river above the falls.

 - Crocodiles and many species of fish inhabit the river area, while eagles, falcons, and various waterfowl take advantage of the river and its bounty.

 - The abundance of birdlife is a birder’s paradise with herons, kingfishers and many other species of birds.